The Ultimate Breakdown to Bodywork for Babies: Benefits, Techniques, and Tips

 Craniosacral Therapy

 Derived from the technique “osteopathy of the cranial field” mentioned in the section above.
 This does not require any medical or allied health degree to learn and perform on others.
 In some states a massage therapy license is required to use this technique, however, in California, licensure for massage therapy is not required.
-Therefore, any person can learn and practice this technique without required oversight.
+Therefore, any person can learn and practice this modality without required oversight.
 Craniosacral therapy targets the rhythm of the cerebrospinal fluid with a very light touch (5g or the weight of a nickel) on the skull, hips, and other parts of the body.
 This is a very gentle technique with minimal chance of harm if the provider is trained.
 There is a research paper from 2019 that included 84 infants in a randomized control trial to determine the effectiveness of craniosacral therapy in the treatment of infantile colic .
 The conclusion was that the use of craniosacral therapy reduced the number of crying hours, the severity of colic, and increased the total hours of sleep.

 Myofascial Release (MFR)